-There is no contractual commitments for acquisition of property, plant and equiment.
+There is no contractual commitments for acquisition of property, plant and equipment.

-N'000 N'000 19.
-Investment properties Balance at the beginning of the year 288,000 288,000 Fair value gain on revaluation (Note 10) 26,700 - Balance at the end of the year 314,700 288,000 iii) Valuation of the investment properties:
+2022 N'000 2021 N'000 19.
+Investment properties Balance at the beginning of the year 314,700 288,000 Fair value gain on revaluation (Note 10) 39,300 26,700 Balance at the end of the year 354,000 314,700 iii) Valuation of the investment properties

 - i) Investment properties comprise of land held currently by the Company for capital appreciation and buildings held for lease.
 The Company's Investment property is located along Bank Road, Opposite Union Bank Plc, Dugbe, Ibadan, Oyo State.
-The title documents on this Property have been perfected by the Company. - ii) Restrictions and obligations:
+The title documents on this Property have been perfected by the Company. - ii) Restrictions and obligations

-There were no restrictions on the realisability of investment property at 31 March 2021.
+There were no restrictions on the realisability of investment property at 31 March 2022.
 There are currently no obligations to develop the existing investment property.
-At 31 March 2021, there was no contractual obligation to purchase investment property.
+At 31 March 2022, there was no contractual obligation to purchase investment property.

 Leasehold land and buildings were revalued by Jide Taiwo and Co.
 Estate Surveyors & Valuers, Chartered Surveyors with Financial Reporting Council of Nigeria (FRCN) registration number FRC/2012/000000000254.
-The valuation was carried out on current open market valuation basis and it produced a fair value gain of N26.7 million (31 March 2020: Nil) which has been recognised in the statement of comprehensive income.
+The valuation was carried out on current open market valuation basis and it produced a fair value gain of N39.3 million (31 March 2021: N26.7 million) which has been recognised in the statement of comprehensive income.